tomjoht/tomjoht.github.io/_posts/2021/7/2021-07-07-basketball-strategies-applicability-to-tech-comm.md

 **Applicability to tech comm:** Many developer doc projects are the ultimate mismatch, where a tech writer with a humanities background attempts to document something that requires an engineering degree to understand.
 Although it seems like David going against Goliath would be a losing battle in favor of Goliath, tech writers usually win in the end due to their scrappiness, quick learning ability, and good word-handling skills.

+(Granted, some tech writers have engineering degrees, which might create a better matchup.
+But in that case, the mismatch might be an engineer attempting to excel at writing.)

 ## 3. Small ball

 Some teams flipped the strategy script by introducing "[small ball](https://en.wikipedia.org/wiki/Small_ball_(basketball))" (namely, the Warriors, Rockets, and others).
 These teams got rid of the traditional big center and replaced the center role with someone smaller who was quicker, could shoot threes, and also run the floor.
 This forced the defense to get out of the paint and stick closely to each offensive player.
 It also meant keeping the defending bigs on the bench because they usually can't defend smaller shooters playing an outside game.
 With no big defenders floating the paint, it allowed the offense (especially players like Russell Westbrook) more space to drive to the hoop.
 Here's a video showing this strategy: